qiang-yi/GEOG476/lecture/lec11_web_map_service.md

 At this step, we are going to publish a polygon layer in GeoServer.
 For management reasons, you share the same workspace with other students for layer publishing.
 You will create your own **store** to store your data.

 First, we use FTP protocal to transfer the shapefile to the GeoServer server.
+You need a FTP to do this is because I can't give you full access to the server.
+When you have your own server, you can upload data in easier ways (e.g. remote desktop).
 - Log in ftp://128.171.126.21/ in Filezilla client or or Windows File Explorer. (**Note: you are logging into a different FTP from the UH web space.**)
 - Enter your username, which is your first name initial + last name (e.g. John Smith -> jsmith), and password (your student ID).